redhat-na-ssa/airflow-on-openshift/README.md

 ## Tutorial Result

-Airflow 2.2.4 on OpenShift using Helm chart 1.5.1
+Airflow 2.2.4 on OpenShift using Helm chart 1.5.1 with an example DAG deployed.

 ## Prerequisites